ejkreboot/svelteauth/README.md

 as 'src/lib/config.js.ex'.
 (This is to avoid storing actual credentials on github, as config.js is gitignored in this repo).
 This template works with [mailtrap.io](https://mailtrap.io) which is a fabulous tool for prototyping and testing, and you can get started for free (actually, given their generous limits, you could not only get started but actuall go a long ways for free).
+Other SMTP providers may require additional information to work with [nodemailer](https://nodemailer.com).

 ## Basic design